Children & Grief

 Healing Hearts of Waukesha County

-14 week program for children ages 5-14 and adults who care about them
+12 week program for children ages 4-18 and adults who care about them.
+Spanish speaking families are welcome.

 Aurora St. Luke's Medical Center • ages 5-12, four week session